-Jim Mulhall brings with him two decades of experience in politics, governing and strategic communication.
+Jim Mulhall brings two decades of experience in politics, governing and strategic communications to SKDKnickerbocker.

-The 2008 cycle began for Jim with a tough special election where first-time candidate Bill Foster took former Republican Speaker Denny Hastert’s seat—a seat held by Republicans for generations.
-In 2008, Jim provided strategy and advertising for the Democratic Senate Campaign Committee’s (DSCC) successful independent expenditure effort to unseat the longest serving Republican in the Senate, Senator Ted Stevens of Alaska.
+The 2008 cycle began for Jim with a tough special election in which first-time candidate Bill Foster took former Republican Speaker Denny Hastert’s seat – a seat previously held by Republicans for generations.
+In 2008, Jim also provided strategy and advertising for the Democratic Senate Campaign Committee’s successful independent expenditure effort to unseat the longest serving Republican in the Senate, Sen. Ted Stevens of Alaska.

-In 2006 Rep. Patrick Murphy defeated incumbent Mike Fitzpatrick in one of the nation’s most contested House races to become the first and only Iraq War veteran elected to Congress.
-Murphy, a 33-year old, first-time candidate, was outspent by $2.5 million, yet still defeated a well-liked incumbent in one of the tightest contests in the country—winning by just over 1,500 votes.
+In 2006, Jim led the campaign team to elect Rep. Patrick Murphy, D-Pa., ousting incumbent Mike Fitzpatrick in one of the nation’s most contested House races to become the first and only Iraq War veteran elected to Congress.
+Murphy, a 33-year-old first-time candidate, was outspent by $2.5 million yet still defeated a well-liked incumbent in one of the tightest contests in the country – winning by just over 1,500 votes.

-As a former Senate Communications Director and Chief of Staff for a member of Congress, Jim has a rare depth and breadth of political experience that began with advance work.
-Jim was Lead Advance for Mondale for President in 1984 as well as the Carter/Mondale campaign and Office of the President in 1980.
+As a former Senate communications director and chief of staff for a member of Congress, Jim has a rare depth and breadth of political experience that began with advance work.
+Jim was lead advance for Mondale for President in 1984 as well as the Carter/Mondale campaign and the Office of the President in 1980.
 Jim, an Army veteran, was assigned to the White House from 1976-1979.